cm-tle-pred/cm-tle-pred.github.io/index.md

 ### XY Generation (why random pairs)

-To see if a general model could be created that would be able to predict a TLE in any timeframe between 1990 and 2021, a random approach was applied to the creation of Xy pairs of TLEs for a given satellite.
+To see if a general model could be created that would be able to predict a TLE in any timeframe between 1990 and 2021, a random approach was applied to the creation of XY pairs of TLEs for a given satellite.
 This was accomplished by randomizing the TLEs for a given satellite and alternating between label and output (X and Y).
+The end result was a set of XY pairs the same length as the original dataset.

 ### Describe the models (ResNet + predicting absolute)